Throw out all those extensive camping checklists! It doesn’t have to take you three days to pack for a two day camping trip.

 What should you do now?

-- If camping is your thing, you may want to grab these campsite scavenger hunts for your next family trip
+- If camping is your thing, you also need to grab these campsite scavenger hunts for your next family trip